Capital Gain/Loss is the difference between the proceeds received when you dispose of an asset and its cost base.

 You have a Non-Retirement Phase Account in the SMSF when:

 You have a balance in the Accumulation Account, which occurs under the following situations:

 - You have Super Benefits in the SMSF but have not commenced a Pension;

 - You have made additional contributions or rollovers into the SMSF after commencing a Pension;

 - You have rolled back your balance in the Retirement Phase Pension into the Accumulation Account.

 You have commenced a Transition to Retirement Income Stream (TRIS) and you are still under age 65 and not retired.

 The Retirement Phase and Non-Retirement Phase accounts are simply "Accounting Accounts" and not actual physical bank accounts.
-Accordingly, whilst your actual Super Benefit will be invested in a range of assets including cash and shares, ESUPERFUND will allocate the income and realised capital gains made during the financial year between your "Retirement Phase Account" and "Non-Retirement Account" on a proportional basis in the accounting records of your SMSF.
+Accordingly, whilst your actual Super Benefit will be invested in a range of assets including cash and shares, ESUPERFUND will allocate the income and realised capital gains made during the financial year between your "Retirement Phase Account" and "Non-Retirement Phase Account" on a proportional basis in the accounting records of your SMSF.
 No action is required from you.
-The proportion associated with the Retirement Phase Accounts are claimed as “Exempt Current Pension Income” on the SMSF tax return and it reduces your Total Assessable Income.
+The proportion associated with the Retirement Phase Accounts are claimed as “Exempt Current Pension Income” on the SMSF Tax Return and it reduces your Total Assessable Income.

 The total assessable income is the sum of all the income less your Exempt Current Pension Income.